Hudson Valley Mall: 2006 murder of Sharon Inger

-Some time between closing time of the Ground Round restaurant in the mall on Saturday, June 3, and the morning of Sunday around 9:00 a.m., June 4, 2006, a suspect entered the Ground Round and stabbed a 42-year-old employee, named Sharon Inger, approximately 33 times.
+Some time between closing time of the Ground Round restaurant in the mall on June 3, 2006, and 9 a.m., the following morning, a suspect entered it and stabbed Sharon Inger, 42, approximately 33 times.
 Inger, who worked as a night manager of the restaurant, was found early Sunday morning when another employee arrived to open the restaurant. $4000 was missing, according to night receipts.
-On September 21, 2006, police named Paul David Despres as the killer of Sharon Inger.
+On September 21, police named Paul David Despres as the killer of Sharon Inger.
 Despres had begun employment with the Ground Round just a couple of weeks earlier.
-Investigators believe he went to the restaurant to steal his personnel file after giving a false name to police during a traffic stop earlier on the night of the murder, at around 11:00 p.m.
+Investigators believe he went to the restaurant to steal his personnel file after giving a false name to police during a traffic stop earlier on the night of the murder, at around 11 p.m.
 Police believe he had a confrontation with Inger, grabbed a knife in the kitchen, and killed her at about 12:45 a.m.
 Two weeks later, Despres died after jumping, while intoxicated, from a vehicle after leaving a party.